-- Units are subject to a housing assistance payment contract under Section 8 of the United States Housing Act of 1937 as amended; - Units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code of 1986 as amended; - Units are financed by the Rural Housing Service of the United States Department of Agricultural and receive payments under the rental assistance program pursuant to Section 521(a) of the Housing Act of 1949 as amended; or - Units are subject to rent and income restrictions under the terms of financial assistance provided to the rental housing property by the federal government, the State of Minnesota, or a local unit of government as evidenced by a document recorded against the property.
+- ➤ Units are subject to a housing assistance payment contract under Section 8 of the United States Housing Act of 1937 as amended; - ➤ Units are rent-restricted and income-restricted units of a qualified low-income housing project receiving tax credits under section 42(g) of the Internal Revenue Code of 1986 as amended; - Units are financed by the Rural Housing Service of the United States Department of Agricultural and receive payments under the rental assistance program pursuant to Section 521(a) of the Housing Act of 1949 as amended; or - ➤ Units are subject to rent and income restrictions under the terms of financial assistance provided to the rental housing property by the federal government, the State of Minnesota, or a local unit of government as evidenced by a document recorded against the property.

-The 4(d) tax class qualifying properties are identified by MN Housing on a yearly basis, and the list is sent to the County Assessors so that the 4(d) tax class can be placed on the properties.
+The 4(d) tax class qualifying properties are identified by MN Housing on a yearly basis, and the list is sent to the County Assessors so that the 4(d) tax classification can be placed on the properties.
 These properties typically involve a subsidy such as tax credits, revenue bonds or some other MN Housing program funding assistance.
+The current Rochester-Olmsted County 4(d) Affordable Housing Incentive Program application is for the Tax Assessment Year 2024 - Tax Payable Year 2025, the tax savings for this application will not be realized until the Tax Payable Year 2025.

-Properties taxed under the 4(d) classification are at the .75%, rate which is approximately a 40% reduction from the general multifamily housing tax rate classification of 1.25%.
+Properties taxed under the 4(d)1 classification are at the .25%, rate which is approximately an 80% reduction from the general multifamily housing tax rate classification of 1.25%.
 In return for the tax reduction, the property owner agrees to keep the property affordable for a 10-year period.